Lambda-X-Master/Backend/README.md

 ## Actions

-_This is an example, replace this with the actions that pertain to your backend_
+🚫 This is an example, replace this with the actions that pertain to your backend

 `getOrgs()` -> Returns all organizations